Digital-Contraptions-Imaginarium/oa-runner/README.md

 ##Licence
 Northing/Easting to Latitude/Longitude conversion in JavaScript code is done using Chris Veness' libraries, available at [http://www.movable-type.co.uk/scripts/latlong-gridref.html](http://www.movable-type.co.uk/scripts/latlong-gridref.html) and included in this repository for convenience.
 The libraries are licensed under CC-BY 3.0 and implement the algorithms described by Ordnance Survey in the "A guide to coordinate systems in Great Britain" document at [www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf](www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf).

+QR codes are generated using Shim Sangmin's *qrcode.js* library, available at [https://github.com/davidshimjs/qrcodejs](https://github.com/davidshimjs/qrcodejs) and included in this repository for convenience.
+It is copyright (c) Shim Sangmin (davidshimjs) and licensed under the terms of the MIT licence.

+The project uses many other Open Source libraries that are referenced in the [*package.json*]([package.json]) file but not distributed within this repository.

 All other code is copyright (c) 2014 Digital Contraptions Imaginarium Ltd. and licensed under the terms of the [MIT licence](LICENCE.md).